VRML: Emergence, popularity, and rival technical upgrade

 SGI ran a web site at vrml.sgi.com on which was hosted a string of regular short performances of a character called "Floops" who was a VRML character in a VRML world.
 Floops was a creation of a company called Protozoa.

-H-Anim is a standard for animated Humanoids, which is based around VRML, and later X3D.
+H-Anim is a standard for animated Humanoids, which is based on VRML, and later X3D.
 The initial version 1.0 of the H-Anim standard was scheduled for submission at the end of March 1998.

 VRML has never seen much serious widespread use.
 One reason for this may have been the lack of available bandwidth.
 At the time of VRML's popularity, a majority of users, both business and personal, were using slow dial-up Internet access.

 VRML experimentation was primarily in education and research where an open specification is most valued.
 It has now been re-engineered as X3D.
 The MPEG-4 Interactive Profile (ISO/IEC 14496) was based on VRML (now on X3D), and X3D is largely backward-compatible with it.
 VRML is also widely used as a file format for interchange of 3D models, particularly from CAD systems.

 A free cross-platform runtime implementation of VRML is available in OpenVRML.
 Its libraries can be used to add both VRML and X3D support to applications, and a GTK+ plugin is available to render VRML/X3D worlds in web browsers.

 In the 2000s, many companies like Bitmanagement improved the quality level of virtual effects in VRML to the quality level of DirectX 9.0c, but at the expense of using proprietary solutions.
 All main features like game modeling are already complete.
 They include multi-pass render with low level setting for Z-buffer, BlendOp, AlphaOp, Stencil, Multi-texture, Shader with HLSL and GLSL support, realtime Render To Texture, Multi Render Target (MRT) and PostProcessing.
 Many demos shows that VRML already supports lightmap, normalmap, SSAO, CSM and Realtime Environment Reflection along with other virtual effects.